wwivbbs/docs/usenet.md

 * Now verify you didn't enter anything incorrectly by running ```NETWORK3 .0 Y``` and then ```NETWORK2```

 This will generate a network status message and process it for you via email to the SysOp.
-Login your BBS and read you email.
+Login your BBS and read your email.
 Assuming that there are no errors, you should see something like this:

 ```